Jeiwan/uniswapv3-book/content/docs/milestone_4/path.md

 Knowing these parameters, we can derive pool addresses using `PoolAddress.computeAddress`, which we implemented in the previous chapter.

+> We also can use this concept when doing swaps within one pool: the path would simple contain the parameters of one pool.
+And, thus, we can use swap paths in all swaps, universally.

 Let's build a library to work with swap paths.

 ## Path Library

-In code, path is a sequence of bytes.
+In code, a swap path is a sequence of bytes.
 In Solidity, a path can be built like that:
 ```solidity
 bytes.concat(
     bytes20(address(weth)),